Can You Get a CDL With a DUI? What You Need to Know

 How Long After a DUI Can You Get a CDL?

 When you have a DUI on your record but want to drive professionally, you need to know how long after a DUI you can get a CDL.
-When receiving the first conviction for driving intoxicated, most motor vehicle drivers will have their license suspended for 30 days.
+When receiving the first conviction for driving intoxicated, most motor vehicle drivers will face license suspension for 30 days.
 Still, the license of a CDL holder will be suspended for a year.

 Suppose the commercial driver was transporting hazardous materials while driving intoxicated.
 In that case, they will lose their license for three years for the first violation and receive a lifetime disqualification for further offenses.

 After What Period Can I Get Back My CDL After DUI?